+ACCESS

-ACCESS In addition to providing a form of identification. the UGA OneCard is necessary to enter the secure areas of residence halls in conjunction with a PIN that controls the doors to residential areas.
+a form of identification, the UGACard is necessary to enter the secure areas of residence halls in conjunction with a PIN that controls the doors to residential areas.
 Security is enhanced through the use of surveillance camera systems.
-Each resident is issued a key to his/her individual room door and, in the event of lost keys, doors to resident rooms are re-keyed.
+Each resident is issued a key to his/ her individual room door and, in the event of lost keys, doors to resident rooms are rekeyed.

+In addition to providing

-SECURITY PERSONNEL University Housing employs its own team of uniformed security personnel who assist with the monitoring of residence halls between the hours of 9 p.m. and 6 a.m. every night.
-Responding to emergency situations, identifying or security concerns and checking access to residence hall entrances and exits are just a few of the nightly duties of security personnel.
+SECURITY PERSONNEL University Housing employs its own team of uniformed security personnel who assist with the monitoring of residence halls between the hours of 9 p.m. and 6 a.m. daily.
+Responding to emergency situations, identifying security concerns, and checking access to residence hall entrances and exits are just a few of the nightly duties of security personnel.

 ON-CALL STAFF After normal business hours and on weekends, student and professional staff members are on call to support student needs.
-Each of housing's nine residential communities also has a 24-hour desk, where residents can get assistance with missing keys, verify their identity for entry and report maintenance issues.

-VISITATION Visitation designations are specific to each hall:

-Visitation 1 (restricted): Visitation permitted Monday-Thursday from 10 a.m. to 2 a.m. and beginning 10 a.m.
+Each of housing's twelve residential communities also has a 24-hour desk, where residents can get assistance with missing keys, verify their identity for entry and report maintenance issues.
+VISITATION Visitation designations are specific to each hall: Visitation 1 (restricted): Visitation permitted Monday-Thursday from 10 a.m. to 2 a.m. and beginning 10 a.m.
 Friday-Saturday, ending at 2 a.m.
 Monday (Sunday night).
-Visitation 2 (24-hour): Visitation permitted 24 hours a day, seven days a week.
-Roommate's rights have priority over visitor's rights.
+Visitation 2 (24-hour): Visitation permitted 24 hours a day, seven days a week Roommate's rights have priority over visitor's rights.
 Residents can further restrict the current visitation policy, but not broaden it.
 If consensus cannot be met independently, RAs will assist in creating a written agreement with the roommates.